jgmenu/jgmenu/docs/manual/jgmenu-config.1.md

     `killall -SIGUSR1 jgmenu` to show the menu.

 csv_cmd

     defines the command to produce the jgmenu flavoured CSV for
     `jgmenu_run` (when run without argument).
 Examples include:

     csv_cmd = jgmenu_run parse-ob
     csv_cmd = cat ~/mymenu.csv

+tint2_look

+    Reads tint2rc and parse config options for colours, dimensions
+    and alignment.

+tint2_button

+    Reads tint2 button environment position variables.
+These give
+    more accurate alignment along the length of the panel than what
+    the "tint2_look" option achieves.

+tint2_rules

+    Reads tint2rc variables in preference to jgmenurc.
+    If "tint2_rules = 0", jgmenurc can be used to overrule specific
+    tint2rc settings.

 menu_margin_x
 menu_margin_y